clemsonciti/palmetto-documentation/pages/documentation/software_tensorflow.md

 permalink: software_tensorflow.html
 ---

-# Installing Tensorflow and setting up the corresponding JupyterHub kernel
+# Installing Tensorflow 1.15 and setting up the corresponding JupyterHub kernel

+*_Note: Tensorflow 1.x is now outdated, this guide provides install instructions for legacy code.
+It installs Tensorflow 1.15 and Keras 2.2.4 which are the latest versions in the 1.x code base._*

 This page explains how to install the [Tensorflow](https://www.tensorflow.org/) package for use with GPUs on the cluster, and how to use it from Jupyter Notebook via [JupyterHub](https://www.palmetto.clemson.edu/palmetto/jupyterhub_index.html).

 ## Installing Tensorflow for GPU node